So we manage those missed connections and re-attempts as best we can, sometimes with success. And probably many times with no success.

 Again, I can’t stress this enough: long-term romantic relationships can feel like work in the best of circumstances.

-You get two people together with all their inherent temperamental and preferential differences, you add work, money struggles, commutes, waxing and waning libidos, aging bodies, sleep-deprived minds, kids, mortgages, work stressors, student loan payments, seemingly endless laundry, dishes, and grocery shopping on top of it all, and your relationship, at times, will likely feel quite hard.
+You get two people together with all their inherent temperamental and preferential differences.
+You add work, money struggles, commutes, waxing and waning libidos, aging bodies, sleep-deprived minds, kids, mortgages, work stressors, student loan payments, seemingly endless laundry, dishes, and grocery shopping on top of it all, and your relationship, at times, will likely feel quite hard.

-Again, think of the Hedgehogs in the parable: we try to move towards each other for warmth when we’re cold, but the inherent pricks of us and life can often sting and drive us apart.
+Again, think of the Hedgehogs in the parable.
+We try to move towards each other for warmth when we’re cold.
+But the inherent pricks of us and life can often sting and drive us apart.

 And again, I stress, that’s relationship in the best of circumstances.